wso2/docs-choreo-dev/en/docs/choreo-concepts/deployment-tracks.md

 - **Streamlined deployment**: Deployment Tracks serve as well-designed routes for your software components, enhancing the organization and reliability of the deployment process, similar to a well-structured express route.

-- **Efficient API Versioning**: Especially beneficial for managed APIs, Deployment Tracks provide a straightforward method for creating API versions that seamlessly interact with previous iterations.
+- **Efficient API versioning**: Especially beneficial for managed APIs, Deployment Tracks provide a straightforward method for creating API versions that seamlessly interact with previous iterations.
 This simplified version management benefits both API creators and consumers alike.

 ## Streamlined deployments